yoctoproject/poky/documentation/ref-manual/terms.rst

       .. note::

-         By default, the Build Directory contains :term:`TMPDIR`, which is a temporary directory the build system uses for its work. :term:`TMPDIR` cannot be under NFS.
-Thus, by default, the Build Directory cannot be under NFS.
-However, if you need the Build Directory to be under NFS, you can set this up by setting :term:`TMPDIR` in your ``local.conf`` file to use a local drive.
-Doing so effectively separates :term:`TMPDIR` from :term:`TOPDIR`, which is the Build Directory.
+         By default, the :term:`Build Directory` contains :term:`TMPDIR`, which is a temporary directory the build system uses for its work. :term:`TMPDIR` cannot be under NFS.
+Thus, by default, the :term:`Build Directory` cannot be under NFS.
+However, if you need the :term:`Build Directory` to be under NFS, you can set this up by setting :term:`TMPDIR` in your ``local.conf`` file to use a local drive.
+Doing so effectively separates :term:`TMPDIR` from :term:`TOPDIR`, which is the :term:`Build Directory`.

    :term:`Build Host`
       The system used to build images in a Yocto Project Development